Donny: Through The Years

-Concurrent with his nightly performances at the Las Vegas Flamingo Hotel, Donny hosts two daily internationally syndicated radio shows for McVay Syndication in a partnership with TeshMedia Group: The Donny Osmond Radio Show and Donny’s 8-Track Playback.
-Formatted to fit both Hot AC and Classic stations, his lifestyle-driven music radio show delivers helpful and insightful information to listeners who are looking for “a friend to help them through the day.”
+During 2010 to 2012, and concurrent with his nightly performances at the Las Vegas Flamingo Hotel, Donny hosted two daily internationally syndicated radio shows for McVay Syndication in a partnership with TeshMedia Group: The Donny Osmond Radio Show and Donny’s 8-Track Playback.
+Formatted to fit both Hot AC and Classic stations, his lifestyle-driven music radio show delivered helpful and insightful information to listeners who are looking for “a friend to help them through the day.”

 2008 was a milestone year for the entire Osmond family, particularly Donny’s brothers: Alan, Wayne, Merrill and Jay – The Osmond Brothers — it marked their 50th anniversary as performers.
 To commemorate it, the family gathered for a concert which was videotaped and broadcast nationally on PBS as a pledge drive special.
 Following the concert, the seven performing Osmonds went on a month long tour through the UK, Australia and Asia.
 It was the first time in 27 years all performing Osmonds were on one stage and also marked the final world tour for the Osmond family as an entire group.
 An expanded version of the PBS anniversary concert is now available on DVD at donny.com.

 Donny and His Music